-His Excellency Sultan bin Hamdoon Al Harthi is mayor of Muscat, the Sultanate of Oman's capital and its largest city.
+His Excellency Sultan bin Hamdoon Al Harthi is former mayor of Muscat, the Sultanate of Oman's capital and its largest city.
 (The equivalent title in Oman is Head of Muscat Municipality and the Municipal Council.)
 In addition, he chairs the Sohar Development Office, which directly supervises urban planning for Oman's Sohar district.
 He has held numerous other governmental positions, including Undersecretary for Heritage Affairs in the Ministry of Heritage and Culture.

 Aside from these government roles, His Excellency is chairman of the board on some of Sultanate's largest companies, including Oman Telecommunications Company, Oman Mobile, The Wave, Haya Water Company, Oman Environmental Services Company, and Waterfront Investments.
 His Excellency is ranked 255th in "Power 500--the World's Most Influential Arabs" listed by Arabian Business Magazine.
 He received his BA and MA in Architecture from the University of Arizona.

 In 2012, Mr. Al Harthi made it possible for University of Arizona to travel to the Middle East for research and field work in Muscat, the capital city of Oman.
 While there, students and faculty from Sultan Qaboos University worked together to examine urban revitalization projects for the city.
 The students evaluated a variety of projects from public transportation to urban farming to wastewater management.
 They developed planning recommendations for public officials in the Muscat municipality.
 Read about it in UANews.